-Vortex Optics Viper Red Dot Reflex Sight - 6 MOA
+Vortex Optics Venom Red Dot Reflex Sight - 6 MOA

 The ultra-clear lenses are fully multi-coated, providing a wide and unobstructed field of view while the simple 'up' and 'down' brightness controls are easy to access and manipulate without posing a snag hazard.